 Seafood Cioppino

 1/2 bottle wine, dry, white

-2. Add the white wine to the pot, stirring well, and bring to another boil.
+- Add the white wine to the pot, stirring well, and bring to another boil.
 Reduce heat and let simmer until the liquid is reduced by two-thirds.
-Add the tomato puree to the pot and mix well.
+Add the tomatoes to the pot and mix well.

-3. Add the tomato puree and fish stock to the pot, and bring to a boil again.
+- Add the fish stock to the pot, and bring to a boil again.
 Reduce heat, and simmer for 1-1/2 hours.
 Strain when done into a large pot big enough to assemble your cioppino.

+Seafood Cioppino